Sydney-Informatics-Hub/hello-nextflow/docs/session1/05_params.md

 Parameters are constructs that can hold command line arguments.

-Here we're going to update the script with parameters to make it more flexible.
+Here you're going to update the script with parameters to make it more flexible.

 ## Why are parameters useful?